day-cohort-70/Cabinet-Quill/README.md

-# Welcome Aboard Cabinet & Quill!
+# Welcome aboard Cabinet & Quill!

 You've been hired to build an ecommerce website for the stationary store Cabinet & Quill!